Salman Rushdie attacker receives maximum sentence

 “We revere him, and our paramount concern is for his life,” Reese said.
 “The fact that this attack could occur in the United States is indicative of the threats to writers from many governments and from many individuals and organizations.”

-At a news conference that afternoon, Major Eugene J. Staniszewski of the New York State Police identified Matar as the suspected assailant but said law enforcement did not yet know his motive, The Times reported.
-Chautauqua county district attorney, Jason Schmidt, said Matar was charged with second-degree attempted murder and assault in the second degree, Reuters reported.
+At a news conference that afternoon, then-Major Eugene J. Staniszewski of the New York State Police identified Matar as the suspected assailant, but said law enforcement did not yet know his motive, The Times reported.
+Jason Schmidt, the district attorney of Chautauqua County, said Matar was charged with second-degree attempted murder and assault in the second degree, Reuters reported.

-Literary figures, public officials, family denounce attack, invoke Free Speech
+Literary figures, public officials, and family denounce attack, invoke Free Speech

 “Rushdie has been targeted for his words for decades, but has never flinched nor faltered,” Nossel stated.
 “He has devoted tireless energy to assisting others who are vulnerable and menaced. … We hope and believe fervently that his essential voice cannot and will not be silenced.”